Stiffer alginate gels deposit more efficiently in microchannel flows: Flow Test Results

 The driving pressure at ablation, $\Delta P_{Abl}$, and the frequency of ablation, $f_{Abl}$ are both controlled by chemical and physical parameters.
-The variation in system behavior associated with changing the concentration of cross-linker, the concentration of gel (that is the concentration of alginate at a fixed crosslink ratio), and the flow rate are illustrated in figures \ref{fig:Calcium Raw}, \ref{fig:Concentrations raw data}, and \ref{fig:Flow rate raw data} respectively.
+The variation in behavior associated with changing the concentration of cross-linker $C_{Ca^{2+}}$, the concentration of gel $C_{Gel}$, and the flow rate $Q_{T}$ are illustrated in figures \ref{fig:Calcium Raw}, \ref{fig:Concentrations raw data}, and \ref{fig:Flow rate raw data} respectively. $C_{Gel}$ corresponds to the concentration of alginate at a fixed crosslink ratio, 100 mM calcium per 0.1 mg/mL sodium alginate.
 Calcium cross-links alginate.
-Therefore, increasing the concentration of calcium, $C_{Ca^{2+}}$, in the system increases the degree of crosslinking.
+Therefore, increasing the concentration of calcium $C_{Ca^{2+}}$ increases the degree of crosslinking.
 Figure \ref{fig:Calcium Raw} shows that decreasing $C_{Ca^{2+}}$ results in larger peaks, $\Delta P_{Abl}$, and a much lower frequency of ablation, $f_{Abl}$.
-Increasing the concentration of gel within the system, keeping the ratio of alginate to calcium constant, shows a similar trend to that of crosslink density.
+Increasing the concentration of gel, while keeping the ratio of alginate to calcium constant, shows a similar trend to that of crosslink density.
 Figure \ref{fig:Concentrations raw data} shows that as the gel concentration decreases, ablation events decrease in frequency while increasing in the magnitude of driving pressure at ablation.
-Increasing the flow rate in the system increases the baseline driving pressure ($\Delta P_0$), though the absolute peak size and frequency of ablation are similar for all conditions, as seen in \ref{fig:Flow rate raw data}.
+Increasing the flow rate increases the baseline driving pressure ($\Delta P_0$), but the absolute peak size and frequency of ablation are similar despite an order of magnitude difference in $Q_T$, as seen in \ref{fig:Flow rate raw data}.
 While the absolute difference in driving pressure between baseline and clog ablation ($\Delta P_{Abl} - \Delta P_0$) and the frequency of ablation $f_{Abl}$ do not vary significantly with $Q_T$, it is worth considering that $Q_T$ controls both the baseline driving pressure and the baseline wall shear rate.
-Thus, the normalized pressure at ablation $\Delta P_{Abl}/\Delta P_0$ is lower at 12 $\mu$L/min than at 1.2 $\mu$L/min: $\Delta P_{Abl}/\Delta P_0\sim$ 162\% at low flow rate, decreasing to 109\% at high flow rate.
+Thus, the normalized pressure at ablation $\Delta P_{Abl}/\Delta P_0$ decreases as $Q_T$ increases.
+The normalized peak size is $\Delta P_{Abl}/\Delta P_0\sim$ 162\% at at 1.2 $\mu$L/min, and decreases to 109\% at at 12 $\mu$L/min.